-Over the eight previous quarters, the Corporation has seen losses vary depending primarily on the level of exploration expenditures that is influenced primarily by the funds available.
-Administration costs and personal levels are affected in the same manner.
-On a go forward basis the Corporation will continue to monitor expenditures closely as the Corporation continues its work on the current property portfolio, as well as consider other potential opportunities as they arise.
+Over the eight previous quarters, the Corporation has seen the loss vary depending primarily on the amount of exploration expenditures, as well as financing available, while managing to keep a control on the administrative expenses, with slight variances due to personnel levels.
+On a go forward basis the Corporation will continue to monitor expenditures closely as the Corporation continues its work on the current property portfolio, as well as exploring other potential opportunities as they arise.